Camille (Red Dwarf)

-"Camille" is the first episode of science fiction sitcom Red Dwarf Series IV, and the nineteenth episode in the series run.
+"Camille" is the first episode of science fiction sitcom Red Dwarf Series IV and the nineteenth episode in the series run.

 It was first broadcast on the British television channel BBC2 on 14 February 1991.
 The episode was planned to be the third in the series but was brought forward to be shown on Valentine's Day.
 It was written by Rob Grant and Doug Naylor, and directed by Ed Bye.

 The episode, a parody of the film Casablanca, sees Kryten rescue and fall in love with an android who appears to be the same model as himself.

 Plot

-Dave Lister does his best to teach Kryten to lie, stating he needs it as a natural form of defence.
-Although Kryten has some success, he finds he cannot properly lie in the presence of anyone else, and is forced to abandon his lessons when Arnold Rimmer requires him to pilot a Starbug for asteroid spotting.
+Dave Lister (Craig Charles) does his best to teach Kryten (Robert Llewellyn) to lie, stating he needs it as a natural form of defence.
+Although Kryten has some success, he finds he cannot properly lie in the presence of anyone else, and is forced to abandon his lessons when Arnold Rimmer (Chris Barrie) requires him to pilot a Starbug for asteroid spotting.
 When they receive a distress call from a doomed ship, Kryten manages to make use of Lister's insubordination training to search for survivors, despite Rimmer's orders against this.
-The pair swiftly encounter and rescue Camille, the only survivor, and become attracted to her – Kryten sees her as another mechanoid like himself, yet Rimmer sees her as a hologram with similar interests that he has.
-When they bring her back to Red Dwarf, Lister meets her and finds her attractive – to him, she appears as a human female with interests matching his own.
+The pair swiftly encounter and rescue Camille, the only survivor, and become attracted to her – Kryten sees her as another mechanoid like himself (Judy Pascoe), yet Rimmer sees her as a hologram with similar interests that he has (Francesca Folan).
+When they bring her back to Red Dwarf, Lister meets her and finds her attractive – to him, she appears as a human female with interests matching his own (Suzanne Rhatigan).
 However, he soon suspects something is not right with her when Rimmer arrives and questions her over viewing one of his collections and hears a different response to what Lister gets from her.
-When Cat meets her, he sees Camille as a mirror version of himself.
+When Cat (Danny John-Jules) meets her, he sees Camille as a mirror version of himself.

 Lister informs the crew that Camille is actually a pleasure GELF – a Genetically Engineered Life Form – designed to appear to each individual as the object of their desire, and is in reality a slimy green blob with tentacles.
 Although hurt, Kryten compliments Camille's true appearance and opts to date her in her actual form, including showing her the film Casablanca that Lister used as inspiration for Kryten's lessons.
 When Camille finds that her husband has turned up looking for her, Kryten advises her, in a similar manner to the film's ending, to leave with him rather than stay, and stoically waves goodbye.
 When Lister learns that Kryten lied to her to spare her feelings, he smiles at knowing he has learnt well, especially when Kryten insults him for being responsible for what happened.